A deep dive into Celestia

 I hope you enjoyed this article!
 If you do decide to invest in Celestia, please do so by doing your own research and coming up with your own thesis.

 I am not a financial advisor.
 And while I am excited about Celestia, I am also just a pig on the internet.
-I just read words, process them, and write my own words.
-No thoughts behind these eyes of mine.
+Would you really take investment advice from a pig?

 Content that doesn't suck: